-There is always something to do in Oklahoma—and this festival guide is your comprehensive list to family-friendly fun around the state!
-Whether you are looking for a large festival in the Oklahoma City metro or an event with small-town charm, this guide can help you plan day and weekend trips in Oklahoma.
+There is always something to do in Oklahoma—and this festival guide is your comprehensive list of family-friendly fun around the state!
+Whether you are looking for an outdoor festival in the Oklahoma City metro or an event with small-town charm, this guide can help you plan day and weekend trips in Oklahoma.
 There is family fun waiting to be explored in every corner of our state, so enjoy exploring with your family!

 Want to see the seasonal festivals and fairs offered year-round in Oklahoma?
 See our guide to festivals in all seasons.

 [Editor’s Note: This is a working list last updated on May 6, 2022, so check back often for new listings.
 If you know of a festival or activity that you think should be included, please email the listing information to firstname.lastname@example.org or leave a comment below.]

 Chuck Wagon Festivalat the National Cowboy & Western Heritage Museum (1700 NW 63rd St) features a two-day, fun-filled family weekend with chuck wagon and Native food samples, artisan demonstrations, live music, Western reenactors, and photos with a longhorn.
 Stop by socially distanced craft stations and pick up take-and-make activities including bandanas for coloring, butter making with Ag in the Classroom, and more. $15; kids (12 & under) & museum members, free.
 10 a.m. – 4 p.m.

 Magnolia Festival of Oklahoma at the Choctaw Event Center (3702 Choctaw Rd, Durant) features family-friendly games & festivities, ferris wheel rides, carnival, crafts, live entertainment & performances and more.
 Free to attend.
 See website for schedule.